- Additional Positions at AU

 Area of Expertise

-Political communication, voting, polling, "drop off" voters, voter turnout, non-traditional voters, political science, public opinion, politics, American electorate
+Political communication, voting, polling, voter turnout, non-traditional voters, political science, public opinion, women and politics

 Her impressive 18-year career in public opinion research and communications includes 12 years at the prestigious Hart Research firm where she has held a number of senior level positions including most recently as partner.
 She has worked with a diverse portfolio of high profile, national clients such as the Bill and Melinda Gates Foundation, League of Conservation Voters, NBC News, Prevention Magazine and MTV's Choose or Lose Campaign.
 She is a well respected expert within the field of political communication and has co-written a column for The Hill newspaper and has appeared as a polling expert on a number of television programs including NBC Nightly News, Hardball with Chris Matthews, and WRC-TV DC's local NBC station.